Is reading the latest in field crop disease risk and information important to you? If so, take a look at the information

 Crop Watch is an email newsletter written by SARDI grains pathologists on an as-needs basis through the growing season.
 To subscribe contact DK Communications.

 Canola – national

 Marcroft Grains Pathology provides two options for updates on managing canola pests and diseases.
 They are the Marcroft Grains Pathology Facebook page and via Twitter @Steve_Marcroft.
 Marcroft Grains Pathology also provide updates via the eXtensionAUS website.

 Crop Disease Bulletin – southern New South Wales and northern Victoria

 PestFax and PestFacts – southern Australia

-These newsletters focus on invertebrate pests, although PestFax WA includes diseases.
-Each combines information from local experts with user-submitted reports.
+These newsletters focus on invertebrate pests (although PestFax WA includes diseases) and combine information from local experts with user-submitted reports.
 You can subscribe to regular emails or download these newsletters from the relevant website.

 PestFax Western Australia provides weekly updates on pests and diseases affecting crops and pastures in WA.
 The site offers an interactive map showing reported occurrences of pests and diseases that allows users to create specific maps based on their choice of host and pest.
 PestFax Reporter App also allows you to easily submit surveillance reports from a smartphone.

 Pestfacts South Australia and Western Victoria provides regular updates on invertebrate pests of broadacre crops including pulses, oilseeds, cereals and fodder crops.

-PestFacts south-eastern provides Victoria and southern NSW with regular pest reports.
-Subscribers also get access to cesar’s insect photo gallery.
+PestFacts south-eastern provides Victoria and southern NSW with regular pest reports and subscribers also get access to cesar’s insect photo gallery.